anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## The Bible and the lectionary

-For the Gospels, Year A focuses on Matthew, Year B on Mark, and Year C on Luke.
-John is read in Years A, B and C, mostly during the seasons (especially Easter), but with some appearances in Ordinary Time in Year B (such as a summer series on John 6).
-During the Sundays in Ordinary Time (excluding the two before Lent), the readings in Matthew, Mark and Luke are sequential (semicontinuous), with just one exception (Year B, 3 before Advent, Mark 1.14-20).
-This covers the bulk of each gospel (Matthew 5-25, Mark 1-13 and Luke 5-21, plus a bit of 23).
-Material from Matthew 1-4, Mark 1 and Luke 1-4 is included in Advent, Christmas, Epiphany and Lent (along with extracts from other chapters), and the resurrection accounts are included during Easter.
-Note that the Passion narratives (Matthew 26-27, Mark 14-15 and Luke 22-23), with one or two small exceptions, are included _only_ on Palm Sunday, within the Liturgy of the Passion.
-See the 'Ordinary Time' section below for details.
+For the Gospels, see the 'Ordinary Time' section below for details.
+Year A focuses on Matthew, Year B on Mark, and Year C on Luke, while John is read in Years A, B and C, mostly during the seasons (especially Easter), but with some appearances in Ordinary Time in Year B (such as a summer series on John 6).

-Acts is read only at the Baptism of Christ, between Easter Day and Pentecost, and on some Festivals.
+Acts is read at the Baptism of Christ, between Easter Day and Pentecost (vaguely sequentially), and on some Festivals.

+Numerous Psalms are included.
+To get some idea, see the [Reverse Lectionary](https://www.lectionarypage.net/ReverseLectionary.html#Psalms) for the Episcopal Church's adaptation of the RCL.

+Many other books are read semicontinuously, while also featuring in a non-sequential way during seasons and Festivals and as 'Related' Old Testament readings after Trinity.

-Old Testament 'Continuous' readings after Trinity, cover the following books sequentially (but not completely):
+Old Testament 'Continuous' readings after Trinity cover the following books sequentially (but not completely):

 * Year A (Pentateuch): Genesis, Exodus and Deuteronomy 34
 * Year B (History and Wisdom): 1 Samuel, 2 Samuel, 1 Kings (up to chapter 8), and selections from Song of Solomon, Proverbs, Esther and Job
-* Year C (Prophets): 1 Kings 17 &ndash; 2 Kings 5 (Elijah and Elisha), Amos, Hosea, Isaiah (briefly!), Jeremiah, Lamentations, Joel
+* Year C (Prophets): 1 Kings 17 &ndash; 2 Kings 5 (Elijah and Elisha), Amos, Hosea, Isaiah (briefly!), Jeremiah, Lamentations and Joel

 New Testament readings after Trinity and before Advent cover the following books sequentially (but not completely):